DJthetechguy/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This project shows how I set up a web-based help desk system (osTicket) using a virtual computer in the cloud.<br />

 <h2>Video Demonstration</h2>